caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 **Research synthesis** means organizing, analyzing, and putting together data to form a fuller picture of the user.

-- ***When?*** Designers do research synthesis at the beginning of the define phase of the design process—not until the data is organized and analyzed can the designer see the problem they're trying to solve.
+- ***When?*** At the beginning of the define phase of the design process—not until the data is organized and analyzed can the designer see the problem they're trying to solve.

-- ***Why?*** Research synthesis is a great process to address any product- or process-related design issue to study and identify the problem.
+- ***Why?*** To make sense of the data and understand the opportunities for addressing user needs.

 **Triangulation**
 - When you "triangulate" data, you're using a variety of data to study one topic.
 Each piece of data that you include contributes something to the overall picture.

-- **Triangulation** is also known as "mixed-method research" because it mixes multiple market research methods to study one topic.
-The purpose of triangulation within market research is to increase the validity of a study.
 It involves combining both qualitative data (behavior) and quantitative data (facts) when studying an issue or phenomenon.

 - Multiple perspectives help solve problems more accurately and efficiently.
 Combining different research methods (i.e., triangulating) is one of the most effective ways to gather multiple perspectives.